 Vesting decisions can be less of a concern with Safe Harbor 401(k)s.
 A Safe Harbor structure requires a minimum level of employer contributions in exchange for exemption from certain nondiscrimination testing.

 Another requirement under the Safe Harbor structure is that participants are immediately 100% invested in employer Safe Harbor contributions.
 The decision to undertake a Safe Harbor approach can be driven by the desire to maximize tax deferrals for highly compensated employees without the worries of correcting for failed test results.
-If you are interested in learning more about the Safe Harbor approach, or are looking for an alternative to a Safe Harbor plan, check out our Safe Harbor Resource Center.

 What’s typical when it comes to vesting?